 several million hits per hour on it, a publishing agent contacted me to

 I resolved to go slowly.
-In a polite yet friendly way I let her
+In a polite but friendly way I let her know

-know more about her, to see what kind of author-agent relationship we
+more about her, to see what kind of author-agent relationship we might

 Finally, after several weeks of correspondence, I decided to take her up

 on her offer.
-I dutifully wrote her a formal inquiry, referring to
+I dutifully wrote her a formal query, referring to her

-her original e-mail and asking what steps would be needed for her to
+original e-mail and asking what steps would be needed for her to become

 The same day she wrote back with the following message: "Sorry, but I'm